Ronald Acuña Jr. Player Props: Braves vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have the 22nd-ranked team ERA among all league pitching staffs (4.50).
+- The Pirates have a 4.53 team ERA that ranks 22nd among all MLB pitching staffs.

-- The Pirates allow the sixth-fewest home runs in baseball (122 total, 1.1 per game).
+- The Pirates surrender the sixth-fewest home runs in baseball (124 total, 1.1 per game).

+- Priester (2-1) takes the mound for the Pirates in his fifth start of the season.
+He has an 8.69 ERA in 19 2/3 innings pitched, with 16 strikeouts.

-- In his most recent appearance on Thursday, the right-hander threw five innings against the Milwaukee Brewers, giving up eight earned runs while surrendering nine hits.
+- In his last time out on Saturday, the righty went four innings against the Milwaukee Brewers, giving up three earned runs while surrendering five hits.

+- The 22-year-old has put up an ERA of 8.69, with 7.3 strikeouts per nine innings, in four games this season.
+Opponents are hitting .269 against him.

 © 2023 Data Skrive.
 All rights reserved.